angxu1/bike_sharing/README.md

 ### bikesharing_seattle_data.ipynb

 The `bikesharing_seattle_data.ipynb` notebook carries out an analysis based on real industrial data.
 The original data set records all bookings in a bike-sharing company in the Seattle region during July and August 2019.
 The data are preprocessed to reserve bookings only around Seattle’s downtown area where bike rental is popular and the population is dense.
 We implement a mixed-effects model, the all-in algorithm, and the location-discovery algorithm on this data set.

+### block_partition_test.ipynb
+The `block_partition_test.ipynb` notebook measure the accuracy in both the training and testing sets of the industrial data.
+It compares the predicted bookings versus the actual bookings under 100 different service region partitions.

 ## Seattle Dockless Bike-sharing Data Description